okeeffed/developer-notes/manual/Design-Patterns/Design-Patterns.md

 > Creational design patterns abstract the instantiation process.
 They help make a system independent of how its object are created, composed and represented.
 A class creational pattern will delegate instantiation to another object.

 These patterns particularly help when systems become more complex.
-The patterns adhere to the principle of prefering composition over inheritance
+The patterns adhere to the principle of prefering composition over inheritance.

 There are two recurring themes with these patterns: